cassnutt/Movie_Predictions_Project/README.md

 * June is a good month to release a film
 * Disney made two-thirds of the top 15 grossing movies
 * Mystery / Horror / Thriller movies generate the most return on investment
-* Microsoft can look at their top selling Xbox games for film inspiration and increase revenue in multiple markets.
+* Microsoft can look at their top selling Xbox games for film inspiration and increase revenue in multiple markets